What are Focal seizures? (previously called Partial seizures)

 Quickly the clonic phase begins, and the limbs, body and head begin to jerk rhythmically.
 Saliva builds up in the mouth and the tongue may be bitten.
 Control of the bladder or bowels may be lost.
 The person continues convulsing, usually for 1-3 minutes, before the jerking slows and the seizure ends.
 Often a sigh is emitted as normal breathing begins.

 After a tonic clonic seizure, the body is limp.
 The nerve cells in the brain are reacting to their massive misfiring during the seizure.
-The person is usually confused, sleepy, headachy and irritable for a period of minutes or hours afterwards, and should be allowed to rest until they have fully recovered.
+The person is usually confused, sleepy, headachy and sore for a period of minutes or hours afterwards, and should be allowed to rest until they have fully recovered.

-What are Absence and petit Mal Seizures?
+What are Absence (previously called Petit Mal) Seizures?

 The brain produces a characteristic electrical discharge during an absence seizure: the 3-per-second spike-and-wave discharge that shows up on the EEG test, especially when provoked by hyperventilation (or rapid breathing).
 In approximately 75% of children, absence seizures do not continue after age 18.